Woman Paralyzed By Defective Airbag Reaches Settlement with Takata

 Takata airbags have been recalled by the millions for defects, ranging from over-deployment to actual explosion, sending metal parts through a vehicle’s interior and causing serious injuries to drivers and passengers.

-In fact, the Reuters’ article shares that to date, nearly 100 million Takata airbags have been recalled.
+In fact, the Reuters’ article shares that to date, more than 100 million Takata airbags have been recalled.
 While Hondas are some of the vehicles most affected by the recall, Chrysler, Subaru, Ford, BMW, Acura, and vehicles from other makes have all been named in the recall.
 You can read a full list of affected vehicles, as well as view the latest Takata recall updates, on Car and Driver’s blog.

 What to Do When a Vehicle Defect Leads to Injury